dgerabagi/data-curation-environment/prompt.md

 3. also, lets think about placing a question mark icon somewhere viable, which displays or opens some kind of additional window where we can place some additional information. what made me think of this was a place to explain to users things like changelogs, but also things like a settings panel. lets artifact out such a panel and what settings users will need, given the feature sets weve already described in subsequent artifacts.

-4. our grading scores should be such that users are either 'ready' or 'not *yet* ready', and on quiz/exam style content too, instead of pass/fail.

 5. also, what in the same section as we have our associated files, summary, and course of action, i think we should create an artifact which codifies a fourth entry, which would be `Curator Activity`, which would be any actions that the curator needs to take. for example, instead of passing a hallucinated delete file json command, you may now place an instruction to the curator in such a section. does that make sense as well?